cnlohr/cnlohr_tricks/README.md

 But, instead of using base-10, it uses binary.
 So it has a sign (plus or minus), an exponent (8 bits) and a mantissa (23 bits), or 1/11/52 for `double`-precision floating pint.

-A float value is organized as follows:
+A float value is organized as follows (each letter represents 1 bit, the S (or sign) bit is the most significant bit).

 `SEEEEEEEEMMMMMMMMMMMMMMMMMMMMMMM`